.DNG File Extension

 DNG file open in Microsoft Photos

-Adobe Systems developed the DNG format to be a universal RAW camera format that would enable digital photographers to store, share, and edit RAW images more easily.
-The company released the format in September 2004 and made it publicly available to allow for wider adoption among camera manufacturers and image software.
+Adobe Systems developed the DNG format to be a universal RAW camera format enabling digital photographers to store, share, and edit RAW images more efficiently.
+The company released the format in September 2004, making it publicly available for wider adoption among camera manufacturers and image software.

-Since its release, the DNG format has become one of the more common RAW camera image formats.
-Some other common formats are Canon Raw Images (.CR2 files), Sony Digital Camera Images (.ARW files), Kodak RAW Images (.DCR files), Nikon RAW Images (.NRW files), and Nikon Electronic Format Images (.NEF files).
+Since its release, the DNG format has become one of the most common camera RAW formats.
+Some other well-known formats include Canon Raw Images (.CR2 and .CR3 files), Sony Digital Camera Images (.ARW files), Kodak RAW Images (.DCR files), Nikon RAW Images (.NRW files), and Nikon Electronic Format Images (.NEF files).

 How to open a DNG file